Skip to Content

 I do believe that using gouache on canvas can be justified if you are looking for applying a few layers, thin of course, and will be better on small canvases.

-I’ve researched that Winsor & Newton said about their gouache that it is better for paper and same as watercolor, gouache doesn’t suit well primed canvas.
+I’ve researched what Winsor & Newton said about their gouache and it is better for paper and the same as watercolor, gouache doesn’t suit well-primed canvas.

 Read also: Gouache Vs Acrylic: Major Difference Between Gouache And Acrylic

-Instead, they suggest using 2-3 coats of watercolor ground to prep the canvas prior to painting or use gouache directly on a raw canvas so it can easily adhere.
+Instead, I suggest using 2-3 coats of watercolor ground or clear gesso to prep the canvas before using gouache.

-It is extraordinary poruous and it soaks paint like a vacuum machine.
+I wouldn’t;t use gouache on raw canvas.
+It is extraordinarily porous and it soaks paint like a vacuum machine.
 So I’m not sure it is a good way to waste the paint.

-At the same time when I was testing gouache on primed canvas I noticed that with more water it does stick worse sometimes but water helps improve the coverage.
+When I was testing gouache on primed canvas, I noticed that with more water gouache sticks to canvas worse sometimes but water helps improve the coverage.

 Can you use gouache on canvasdry brush